-• Provide the name of the lease where the production facility is located, under subdivision (a)(1).
-Having the operator provide the lease where the production facility is located will allow CalGEM to verify that the information is available in CalGEM's records and link to the conditions of the production facility.
+- Provide the name of the lease and field where the production facility is located, under subdivision (a)(1).
+Having the operator provide the lease and field where the production facility is located will allow CalGEM to verify that the information is available in CalGEM's records and link to the conditions of the production facility.
 This information is necessary so that CalGEM can validate the facility conditions that may affect cost are accurately reflected in the cost estimate.

-- Calculate the Base Facility Decommissioning Cost, under subdivision (a)(2), by identifying the applicable Production Facility Type from the Production Facility Decommissioning Unit Costs Table in subdivision (a)(2)(A) and multiplying by the associated Unit Cost.
+This information is also necessary so the estimates can be can be sorted by lease and field as required in section 1753, subdivision (h). - Calculate the Base Facility Decommissioning Cost, under subdivision (a)(2), by identifying the applicable Production Facility Type from the Production Facility Decommissioning Unit Costs Table in subdivision (a)(2)(A) and multiplying by the associated Unit Cost.
 The cost of decommissioning a production facility differs based upon the type of production facility being decommissioned.
-As such, it is necessary to differentiate between the different types of production facilities that the operator is estimating the costs associated with decommissioning and assign differing unit costs. - Calculate the Cost of Other Project Components, under subdivision (a)(3), by summing the costs of Permitting and Regulatory Compliance, Mobilization and Demobilization, and Project Management and Engineering. - The cost of Permitting and Regulatory compliance, under subdivision (a)(3)(A), is calculated by multiplying the Base Facility Decommissioning cost from subdivision (a)(2) by five percent. - The cost of Mobilization and Demobilization, under subdivision (a)(3)(B), is calculated by multiplying the Base Facility Decommissioning cost from subdivision (a)(2) by five percent to ensure that sufficient allowance is provided for the costs associated with movement of equipment and people, particularly after the plugging and abandonment is completed. - The cost of Project Management and Engineering, under subdivision (a)(3)(C), is calculated by multiplying the Base Facility Decommissioning cost from subdivision (a)(2) by eight percent.
+As such, it is necessary to differentiate between the different types of production facilities that the operator is estimating the costs associated with decommissioning and assign differing unit costs.

+- Calculate the Cost of Other Project Components, under subdivision (a)(3), by summing the costs of Permitting and Regulatory Compliance, Mobilization and Demobilization, and Project Management and Engineering. - The cost of Permitting and Regulatory compliance, under subdivision (a)(3)(A), is calculated by multiplying the Base Facility Decommissioning cost from subdivision (a)(2) by five percent. - The cost of Mobilization and Demobilization, under subdivision (a)(3)(B), is calculated by multiplying the Base Facility Decommissioning cost from subdivision (a)(2) by five percent to ensure that sufficient allowance is provided for the costs associated with movement of equipment and people, particularly after the plugging and abandonment is completed. - The cost of Project Management and Engineering, under subdivision (a)(3)(C), is calculated by multiplying the Base Facility Decommissioning cost from subdivision (a)(2) by eight percent.